 Niklas Hanselmann

-PhD student | machine learning, vision and robotics
+machine learning scientist | computer vision and robotics

-I am a PhD student with the Scene Understanding Group at Mercedes-Benz R&D, as well as the University of Tübingen and the Max Planck Institute for Intelligent Systems, where I am advised by Prof. Andreas Geiger.
+Previously, I was a PhD student with the same group, as well as the University of Tübingen and the Max Planck Institute for Intelligent Systems, where I was advised by Prof. Andreas Geiger.

-Previously I was a master’s student at the Karlsruhe Institute of Technology, where I completed my master’s thesis at the Department of Measurement and Control, supervised by Prof. Christoph Stiller.
+Before my graduate studies, I was a master’s student at the Karlsruhe Institute of Technology, where I completed my master’s thesis at the Department of Measurement and Control, supervised by Prof. Christoph Stiller.

 My research interests lie at the intersection of machine learning, robotics and computer vision.
 In particular, I am interested in learning robust representations for perception and planning from simulation.